What is WMA Masters?

 1. the photographs must be taken in or be related to Hong Kong, and

-2. the photographs must be related to the theme of the WMA Masters 2017/18, which is MOBILITY.
+2. the photographs must be related to the theme of the WMA Masters 2018/19, which is OPPORTUNITY.
 Please refer to the Theme and Entry Rules for submission details.

 What are the prizes?

 The WMA Masters recipient winner will receive a cash award of HK$250,000.
-Each of the six additional finalists will receive a HK$15,000 cash award.
-Special Mentions may be given on exceptional cases, and those nominated may be featured in the exhibition catalogue, subject to the judges’ and organiser’s final decision.
+Each of the additional finalists will receive a HK$15,000 cash award.
+Special Mentions may be given on exceptional cases, and those nominated may be featured in the WMA publications, subject to the judges’ and organiser’s final decision.

 Must my submission be an entirely new, unpublished portfolio?